-- demonstrate knowledge of basic international trade and related concepts.
+- Graduates will demonstrate knowledge of international business.

 Assessment of educational outcomes will be the responsibility of the faculty teaching courses in the international business curriculum.
 Methods used to assess the outcomes will include examinations, quizzes, oral presentations, written assignments, and projects.